leftkarak/SolveMyProblem-SaaS-Assignment-2024/README.md

 This repository contains a university project.
 The [assigment](https://github.com/leftkarak/SolveMyProblem-SaaS-Assignment-2024/tree/main/Assigment) as given by our SaaS course professor.

+About (again):
+University project to create a Dockerized SaaS platform that provides users with an online environment to upload, execute, and view results from their code and data inputs.
+Tools for deployment, development, documentation, and testing include Docker, Kafka, Node.js, Express, Visual Paradigm, and JMeter.
+Note: project still contains some minor bugs.

 --------------------------------------------------------------------------------------------------------------------------

 # NTUA ECE SAAS 2024 PROJECT